develop2arman/rust-all-in-one/workspace/pointers/smartpointer/compiletime/shared_owner/rc/RC.md

 > Using Rc<T> came with the **risk of creating reference cycles, where two Rc<T>** values refer to each other, causing [[memory_leaks]].

+# Interior mutability is a design pattern

+> That allows you to mutate data even when there are immutable references to that data; normally, this action is disallowed by the borrowing rules.
+To mutate data, the pattern uses unsafe code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing.

+> RefCell<T> type that follows the interior mutability pattern.

+> Unlike Rc<T>, the RefCell<T> type represents single ownership over the data it holds.
+So, what makes RefCell<T> different from a type like Box<T>?
+Recall the borrowing rules you learned in Chapter 4:

+> Similar to Rc<T>, RefCell<T> is only for use in single-threaded scenarios and will give you a compile-time error if you try using it in a multithreaded context.

+> At any given time, you can have either (but not both of) one mutable reference or any number of immutable references.References must always be valid.

+> RefCell<T> uses Rust’s lifetimes to implement ‘dynamic borrowing’, a process whereby one can claim temporary, exclusive, mutable access to the inner value.
+> Because RefCell<T> borrows are dynamic it is possible to attempt to borrow a value that is already mutably borrowed; when this happens it results in thread panic.

 ## Refcell and Cell